Updated: Nov 24

 Or a virus that previously only occurred in animals

 Whichever of the above is true about this particular virus, what we can agree on is the population has not previously been exposed to this virus.
 Because of this, the main form of defense and system of attack for the body when dealing with these new viruses and all their mutations is the innate immune system.
+Only once the virus has been acquired so that the immune system can learn about it and develop a response strategy, can the adaptive immune system act in response.

 Natural Killer Cells are a type of lymphocyte, meaning they are lymphatic cells or white blood cells, and as their name would imply, they are trained killer cells.
 These cells are programmed specifically to hunt and destroy human cells that have been infected with a foreign pathogen.
 They play a huge role in preventing infections and all kinds of diseases, as well as being largely responsible for the prevention of tumors.